aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/render-the-worksheet-and-workbook-to-image-using-imageorprintoptions/_index.md

 ### **Convert Worksheet to Image**

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheettoImage-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheettoImage-1.java" >}}

 ## **Conversion Options**

 It is possible to save specific pages to image.
 The following code converts the first and second worksheets in a workbook to JPG images.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConversionOptions-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConversionOptions-1.java" >}}

 Or you can cycle through the workbook and render each worksheet in it to a separate image:

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-WorksheetToSeparateImage-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-WorksheetToSeparateImage-1.java" >}}

 ## **Convert Workbook to Image:**